Do you know, how to choose studio monitors for home studio?

 The wattage of Amp Vs Wattage of Speaker

 As I told above distortion is inversely proportional to the wattage of the monitor.
-So a high wattage amp with a combination of low wattage speaker produces low distortion.
+So a high wattage amp with a combination of low wattage speakers produces low distortion.
 Let’s take an example.

 Simply when sound produces via this system, the amp can easily tackle the power requirement of speakers and no distortion occurs.

-The second thing which impacts on the amount of distortion is Volum level.
-Volume level is a knob which controls the intensity of the current from amp to speaker.
+The second thing which impacts the amount of distortion is the Volume level.
+The volume level is a knob that controls the intensity of the current from the amp to speaker.

 If the amp is underpowered according to the speaker and when we increase the volume level, distortion occurs after a certain level.
 Volume level distortion only applied to the underpowered amplifiers.